raziel214/e-reservation/README.md

 ## About
-project  Platzi store with kotlin this is sudent project In this project, We have fetched data from our server using Retrofit Library.
+project  Platzi e-reservation this is sudent project.

 ## License
 ```